irmen/Tale/docs/source/index.rst

 - server 'tick' synced with command entry, or independent.
 This means things can happen in the background.
 - it's trivial to give objects a 'heartbeat' (=they will get a call every server tick to do stuff)
 - you can also quite easily schedule calls to be executed at a defined later moment in time
+- using generators (yield statements) instead of regular input() calls, it is easy to create sequential dialogs (question-response) that will be handled without blocking the driver
 - easy definition of commands in separate functions, uses docstrings to define command help texts
-- command function code is quite compact due to convenient parameters and available methods on the game objects
+- command function code is quite compact due to convenient parameters, and available methods on the game objects
 - command code gets parse information from the soul parser as parameter; very little parsing needs to be done in the command code itself
 - there's a set of configurable parameters on a per-story basis
 - stories can define their own introduction text and completion texts